cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 -->

-## Starport: building application-specific blockchains with one command
+## Ignite CLI: building application-specific blockchains with one command

-[Starport](https://cosmos.network/starport/) is a developer-friendly, command-line interface (CLI) tool for application-specific blockchains building on Tendermint and the Cosmos SDK.
+[Ignite CLI](https://cosmos.network/starport/) is a developer-friendly, command-line interface (CLI) tool for application-specific blockchains building on Tendermint and the Cosmos SDK.
 The CLI tool offers everything developers need to build, test, and launch a chain.
 It accelerates blockchain development by scaffolding and assembling all components needed for a production-ready blockchain.
-Starport makes the process from initial idea to production 95% faster.
+Ignite CLI makes the process from initial idea to production 95% faster.
 It lets you build a blockchain in minutes.
 This lets developers focus more strongly on the business logic of their application.

-With Starport developers can:
+With Ignite CLI developers can:

 * Create a modular blockchain written in Go with a single command.
 * Start a development server to experiment with token creation and allocation, as well as module configuration.